MaimonLab/SiffPy/README.md

 code being in `PicoQuantScanImageTools`).

 ### TODOS:
--   Speed up file reading!!!!!!
-This is a big one!!!!
-Super annoying that it takes so long to read a file from the server!!
-Almost certainly this can and should be done by swapping out the `ifstream` framework for an `mmap`.
-I just have to learn how those work.
 -   Read the MultiHarp base resolution from the siff file and convert `FlimUnits` appropriately.
+-   IEM for lifetime estimates as an option (seems like it will always be slow though??)
 -   Other lifetime measurements (e.g. amplitude-averaged empirical lifetime)
 -   Add measurements of noise to `FLIMParams` fitting.
 -   1d-numpy array returning methods in `C++` for fast pixelwise within-ROI analyses
--   Convert FLIM fitting to `mystic` or another more robust solver than `trust-constr`.
+-   Convert FLIM fitting to `mystic` or another more robust solver than `trust-constr`?
 -   Add support for multi-ROI imaging.
 -   Use cumulative bin occupancy not point estimates in chi-sq
 -   Example code (for every module and to go through a simple analysis pipeline)